Standard electrode potential

-In electrochemistry, standard electrode potential $E^\ominus$, or $E^\ominus_{red}$, is the electrode potential (a measure of the reducing power of any element or compound) which the IUPAC "Gold Book" defines as "the value of the standard emf (electromotive force) of a cell in which molecular hydrogen under standard pressure is oxidized to solvated protons at the left-hand electrode".
+In electrochemistry, standard electrode potential E or E, is the electrode potential (a measure of the reducing power of any element or compound) which the IUPAC "Gold Book" defines as "the value of the standard emf (electromotive force) of a cell in which molecular hydrogen under standard pressure is oxidized to solvated protons at the left-hand electrode".

 Background

 The basis for an electrochemical cell, such as the galvanic cell, is always a redox reaction which can be broken down into two half-reactions: oxidation at anode (loss of electron) and reduction at cathode (gain of electron).
 Electricity is produced due to the difference of electric potential between the individual potentials of the two metal electrodes with respect to the electrolyte.

 Although the overall potential of a cell can be measured, there is no simple way to accurately measure the electrode/electrolyte potentials in isolation.
 The electric potential also varies with temperature, concentration and pressure.
 Since the oxidation potential of a half-reaction is the negative of the reduction potential in a redox reaction, it is sufficient to calculate either one of the potentials.
 Therefore, standard electrode potential is commonly written as standard reduction potential.